amiJangid/CV_Website/README.md

 # CV_Website
 This repository contains the code for personal CV website that I created in Web Dev Bootcamp by Angela Yu .
-It resembles with the website of famous Computer science professors .
+It resembles to the websites of famous Computer science professors .